Lamborghini Huracán: Huracán LP 640-4 Evo (2019–2024)

-Huracán Evo Spyder (2019–present)
+Huracán LP 640-4 Evo Spyder (2019–2024)

 The Huracán Evo Spyder was introduced online in February 2019.
 The Spyder has the same enhancements as the coupé but is 100 kg heavier due to the addition of chassis reinforcement components owing to the loss of the roof.
 The car has the same canvas folding soft top as the outgoing model which takes 17 seconds for operation and is operable at speeds up to 31 mph.
 The Spyder can accelerate to 100 kph in 3.1 seconds from a standstill, to 124 mph in 9.3 seconds and can attain a top speed of 202 mph.

-Huracán Evo RWD (2020–present)
+Huracán LP 610-2 Evo RWD (2020–2024)

-A rear-wheel drive variant of the Evo debuted in January 2020, replacing the LP 580-2.
+A rear-wheel drive variant of the Evo debuted in January 2020, replacing the LP 580–2.
 The front splitter has been reshaped and generates more airflow, which is directed to the revised diffuser.
-Unique to the RWD model is P-TCS (Performance Traction Control System) that ensures that torque is not cut off abruptly; Lamborghini claims this increases oversteer by 30 percent compared to the LP 580-2.
+Unique to the RWD model is P-TCS (Performance Traction Control System) that ensures that torque is not cut off abruptly; Lamborghini claims this increases oversteer by 30 percent compared to the LP 580–2.
 The engine is detuned and is now rated at 610 PS.
 Due to the detuned engine, the car is slower than the standard Huracán Evo accelerating to 100 kph in 3.3 seconds while having the same top speed.
 The car also receives a unique paint option, Giallo Belenus, along with a matching interior upholstered in leather and microsuede.

-Huracán Evo RWD Spyder (2020–present)
+Huracán LP 610-2 Evo RWD Spyder (2020–2024)

 A convertible version of the rear-wheel drive variant of the Evo was showcased in May 2020, replacing the LP 580-2 Spyder.
 Like the Coupé variant, the convertible has a power output of 610 PS.
 The convertible has a 0-97 kph acceleration time of 3.5 seconds and has a claimed top speed of 201 mph.

-Huracán STO (2021–present)
+Huracán LP 640-2 STO (2021–2024)

 The Huracán STO (Super Trofeo Omologato) is a track focused variant of the Huracán.
-It is completely different from other Huracán variants.
 The STO has a taller rear wing with a roof snorkel for engine cooling.
 There is a shark fin aerodynamic device connecting the roof snorkel with the rear wing.
 The engine cover is reminiscent of the Lamborghini Super Trofeo Evo race cars.
 The entire hood opens to reveal a small compartment for storing racing equipment and the body is made of 75% carbon fibre.
-The engine and the power output of the STO is the same as the Huracán Perfomante and the Huracán Evo and it has rear-wheel drive with a rear wheel steering system and CCMR Brakes inspired from Formula 1.
+The engine and the power output of the STO is the same as the Huracán Performante and the Huracán Evo and it has rear-wheel drive with a rear wheel steering system and CCMR brakes inspired from Formula 1.
 The STO comes with three new driving modes: STO for road driving, TROFEO for fast lap times on dry tarmac, and PIOGGIA for wet weather driving.
 The bucket seats on the interior feature racing harnesses.